Long-beaked echidna: Anatomy

-They also lack teeth, although earlier fossil records(110MYr) suggest that they once did have teeth.
+They also lack teeth, although earlier fossil records (110 Myr) suggest that they once did have teeth.
 Long beaked echidnas have keratinous spines on the bottom of their tongue that they use to grind and digest their prey.
-Echidnas are of few mammals that don’t have a mandibular meniscus, likely because they use their tongue and palate to grind food, rather than their jaw.
+Echidnas are of few mammals that do not have a mandibular meniscus, likely because they use their tongue and palate to grind food, rather than their jaw.